 Adderall Addiction Treatment

 Known by the street names peppies, dexies, truckies, black beauties, double trouble, and beans, prescription stimulants like Adderall and Ritalin cause long- term damage to your body and mental health when they are abused.
 If you’re stuck on the hamster wheel of Adderall or Ritalin use or you have a friend who’s addicted, it’s time to get help.
-In the confines of a skilled, compassionate residential recovery center, you’ll safely detox and begin a behavioral therapy program where you will:
+In the confines of a skilled, compassionate recovery center, you’ll safely detox and begin a behavioral therapy program where you will:

 - Discover the root of your addiction

 - Gain support from a community of young adults

 - Use holistic therapies to deal with cravings & withdrawal

 - Gain the tools you need to recover